Aechmea roeseliae

 Aechmea roeseliae is a species of flowering plant in the family Bromeliaceae.
-It is endemic to Ecuador.
-Its natural habitat is subtropical or tropical moist montane forests.
+It is an epiphyte endemic to Ecuador, where it is known from Napo and El Oro provinces.
+Its natural habitat is tropical Andean lower montane rain forests from 1,000 to 1,500 metres elevation.
 It is threatened by habitat loss.

+The species was described by Harry E. Luther in 1998.